Copyright © 2014 by SUNY Oneonta

 Is there a vaccine to prevent meningococcal meningitis?

-Presently, there is a vaccine that will protect against some of the strains of meningococcus.
+Presently, there are two meningococcal vaccines that will protect against some of the strains of meningococcus.
 It is recommended in outbreak situations, and for those travelling to areas of the world where high rates of the disease are known to occur.
 For some college students, such as freshman living in dormitories, there is a modestly increased risk of meningococcal disease; students and parents should be educated about meningococcal disease and the availability of a safe and effective vaccine.